Crisis: Behind a Presidential Commitment

-Crisis: Behind a Presidential Commitment is a 1963 direct cinema documentary film directed by Robert Drew.
+Crisis: Behind a Presidential Commitment is an 1963 American direct cinema documentary film directed by Robert Drew.
 The film centers on the University of Alabama's "Stand in the Schoolhouse Door" integration crisis of June 1963.
 Drew and the other filmmakers, including D.A.
 Pennebaker and Richard Leacock, were given expanded access to key areas, including United States President John F. Kennedy's Oval Office and the homes of United States Attorney General Robert F. Kennedy and Governor George Wallace of Alabama.
 The film first aired on the American Broadcasting Company (ABC) as an installment of Close-Up! four months after the incident, on October 28, 1963.
-It was added to the National Film Registry of the Library of Congress on December 28, 2011.
+It was selected for preservation in the National Film Registry by the Library of Congress on December 28, 2011.

 Synopsis

 Shot primarily during a two-day period surrounding the University of Alabama integration crisis on June 11, 1963, the film follows President John F. Kennedy, Attorney General Robert F. Kennedy, Governor George Wallace of Alabama, Deputy Attorney General Nicholas Katzenbach, and the students involved, Vivian Malone and James Hood.
 Since Wallace had promised to personally block the two black students from enrolling in the university, the Kennedy administration discusses how to respond without rousing the crowd, as had happened the year before in Mississippi, or making Wallace a martyr for the segregationist cause.
 They come up with a way in which they can quickly federalize the Alabama National Guard if the students are turned away so that Malone and Hood can return and enroll later the same day, rather than the next day, which it is hoped will show that the move is justified, but not let Wallace delay the court-mandated integration for more than a few hours.

 The plan works.
 Wallace, after initially standing his ground, steps aside under orders from General Henry V. Graham and the students enter the building.
 That night, President Kennedy gives a speech about civil rights on national television.
 Later, a third black student, Dave McGlathery is shown enrolling in the University of Alabama without incident.